nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Listing all Udders

-1. Listing all Udders from a filtered list of Udders
+1. Listing all Udders after performing a `find` command

     1. Prerequisites: Filter Udders using `find n/John`.
 There exists other Udders filtered out.